Qazeer/artefacts.help/pages/azure/o365_security_review_mailbox_delegations.md

 ### Overview

-The following level / scope of mailbox delegations can be configured:
+The following level/scope of mailbox delegations can be configured:

   - Mailbox permissions: to allow items viewing at the mails box level (but not the right to send emails).